 - Ice climbing boots, $25/set/person/day.

 - Alpine Gear Insurance, $20/person/day.

 - Plus any outsourced gear items, call for current pricing.

-SPECIAL NOTE: If any outsourced gear such as boots (IF we lack your size) and crampons is needed, we can rent it ahead of time for you for convenience charge of $40 plus the applicable rental fees.
+SPECIAL NOTE: If any outsourced gear such as boots (IF we lack your size), we can rent ahead of time on your behalf for convenience charge of $40 plus the applicable rental fees.